palakiNarayan/palakiNarayan/README.md

 I'm a dedicated Python Full-Stack Developer with a passion for crafting efficient and scalable solutions.
 My expertise lies in designing and implementing robust backend logic using Django and Django REST Framework, coupled with building modern and intuitive web interfaces.
 I'm always eager to learn new technologies and contribute to innovative projects.

-- 🔭 I’m currently working on **[Mention a current project you're excited about, e.g., "expanding my knowledge in cloud deployments with Docker and Kubernetes." or "a new personal project focusing on AI integration."]**
+-   🔭 I’m currently working on **further developing my cybersecurity tool, focusing on enhancing the SIEM module after completing the ITSM functionalities.**
-- 🌱 I’m currently learning **[Mention a new technology or concept, e.g., "advanced DevOps practices" or "a new frontend framework like React/Vue if you're exploring that."]**
-- 👯 I’m looking to collaborate on **[Mention types of projects, e.g., "open-source web applications" or "projects involving Python and AI/ML."]**
+-   🌱 I’m currently learning **advanced API design principles and best practices for building robust and scalable microservices.**
 -   💬 Ask me about **Python, Django, REST APIs, or full-stack development!**
-- ⚡ Fun fact: **[Add a short, interesting personal fact.
-E.g., "I enjoy solving competitive programming challenges in my free time." or "I'm a keen follower of tech trends and future technologies."]**

 ---